 Things to remember

-- Hay fever is an allergic reaction to pollen and is common in spring.
+- Hay fever is an allergic reaction to environmental allergens such as pollens, dust mite, moulds and animal hair.

 - Perennial allergic rhinitis occurs all year round.

-- Avoiding your triggers is the best way to reduce the frequency of hay fever attacks.
+- Avoiding allergic triggers is the best way to reduce the frequency of hay fever symptoms.

 You might also be interested in: